OS2Forms/os2forms/modules/os2forms_digital_post/README.md

-To comply with the address placement in the envelope window (kuvert-rude) an [event subscriber](src/EventSubscriber/Os2formsDigitalPostSubscriber.php) is used to inject an address information element into generated HTML before it is converted to a PDF.
+To comply with the address placement in the envelope window (kuvert-rude) an [event subscriber](src/EventSubscriber/Os2formsDigitalPostSubscriber.php) is used to inject an address information element into the generated HTML before it is converted to a PDF.

 We are only guaranteed to have the necessary information when in a digital